Before Your Exchange

 In matters concerning your exchange studies, please contact the coordinator of your exchange programme.
 Questions regarding work placements should be directed to the work placement contact person of your faculty or degree programme.
-It is also a good idea to contact the Erasmus office (erasmus(at)uta.fi) in matters related to Erasmus exchange studies or work placements.
-If the coordinator is unavailable, you can also send e-mail to the office of the Centre for International Education at intoffice(at).uta.fi
+It is also a good idea to contact the Erasmus office (erasmus.tau(at)tuni.fi) in matters related to Erasmus+ exchange studies or work placements.
+If the coordinator is unavailable, you can also send e-mail to the office of the International Mobility Services at mobility.tau(at)tuni.fi

 Always notify the coordinator of your exchange programme or work placement about any change of plans!

 When going abroad for a work placement, contact the host organisation to enquire whether it is possible for the organisation to assist you with the housing arrangements.
 Usually, you are responsible for your housing arrangements.

 It is a good idea to travel to the new city well before the beginning of work or studies and possible orientation course.
 Prepare yourself for the reality that, in some countries, handling formalities involves more bureaucracy than you may be used to, so try not to get too upset if your initial housing arrangements take time, for example.
 Handling things at the university or with authorities may also be more complicated than you expect.
 Remember the golden rule of every traveller: “When in Rome, do as the Romans do.”

 Carefully consider what to take with you.
 You may initially need plenty of cash for the security deposit for your flat, for example.
 Passport photos are often needed for student cards and bus cards.